halotroop2288/halotroop.com/docs/caroline/index.md

 # Caroline

-Hi, I'm Caroline.
-You may have heard this is my website!
-It's true!
+Hi, I'm Caroline, and this is my website. :caroline-smile:

 I'm a [non-binary trans woman](https://pronouns.page/@halotroop2288) who used to make Minecraft mods, and (tried) to make video games.

 My [pronouns] are She/Her.
 But I'd prefer if you'd just *not* refer to me indirectly, where possible.

+[I used to be a virtual sandbox enthusiast.
+I modded games (mostly Minecraft), and designed my own games sometimes.
+But I never found any happiness in it.](/caroline/projects/dead/#Retirement_from_programming)

 This section is about me, myself, and I. A sort of introduction to me.
 In the following sections, you can find out more about my life by